Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Nguyen Xuan Khang, Chairman of the Board of Marie Curie School ( Hanoi ) said that in recent days, while following the tragic news of the flash flood in Lang Nu (Phuc Khanh, Bao Yen, Lao Cai), listening to the stories of children who suddenly lost their parents or only had one parent, he could not help but feel sad and wanted to do something.

 “I think we need to make it up to the children,” that thought kept urging him.
-At that moment, the teacher from Hanoi thought that what he could do was to “adopt” all the lucky children who survived, so that they could have a warm and comfortable life and a good education.
+Right at that moment, the teacher from Hanoi thought that what he could do was to “adopt” all the lucky children who survived, so that they could be warm, well-fed and have a good education.

-After that, he asked the government and theeducation department to make a list of children aged 15 and under who survived the flash flood.
-Mr. Khang and Marie Curie School decided to "adopt" the children's education until they were 18 years old, by providing 3 million VND/child/month, transferred directly to their parents or guardians.
+After that, he asked the government and the education department to make a list of children aged 15 and under who survived the flash flood.
+Teacher Khang and Marie Curie School decided to "adopt" the children's education until they were 18 years old, by providing 3 million VND/child/month, transferred directly to their parents or guardians.

 When he could not have a complete list, he decided to immediately support the cases he had grasped.
 Among them was Nguyen Van Hanh, a 12th grade student at Bao Yen High School No. 1.
 After the flood swept through Lang Nu, Hanh was left alone in the world.
 Through Vice Principal Nguyen Thi Hong, Mr. Khang was able to connect with Hanh by phone.